Decentralized Reliability Estimation for Low Latency Mixnets: Introduction

 \ignore{ To understand the power of the approach consider a communication link involved in $n$ packet transmissions, exhibiting some arbitrary reliability pattern denoted by $b_i, i=1,\ldots, n$, with $b_i = 1$ iff the $i$-th packet was successfully sent via the link.
 VRF-based routing enables to transform the $i$-th packet into an indistinguishable measurement packet with probability $p_\mathsf{lot}$, say $X_i=1$ iff $i$-th packet is a measurement.
 By revealing the measurements one can estimate reliability by $T = \sum^n_{i=1} b_i X_i$.
 In more detail, if $\mu$ is the mean of $T$, observe that $\mu = pt$, where $p$ is the measurement packet lottery probability and $t = \sum^n_{i=1} b_i$.
 Applying Hoeffding's inequality we have $\mathbf{Pr}[|T - \mu| \geq \epsilon \mu ] \leq 2\exp(-(\epsilon\mu)^2 )\leq \delta$.
 Now if $\chi = t/n$ is the true average reliability of the relay, by setting $p = k/n$ where $k$ is a security parameter, we obtain that $T/k$ estimates $\chi$ with error $\epsilon$ and with confidence $(1-\delta)$ as long as $k$ is large enough, specifically $k\geq (\chi\epsilon)^{-1}\ln^{1/2}(\delta^{-1}/2)$.
 The critical benefit here is that we obtain a good estimation of true reliability with only $pn = k$ measurements where $k$ is a security parameter that is {\em independent} of the number of total packets $n$, which may be very large. }

-We empirically evaluate via simulations the proposed protocols.
-We show that, in the presence of node failures and given sufficient measurement samples, our node reliability estimation protocol produces accurate estimates.
-Furthermore we show that malicious nodes that attempt to lower their neighbours' estimates by selectively dropping packets pay a reliability cost equivalent to the cost inflicted on their targets, thus neutralizing ``creeping death'' attacks~\cite{dingledine2003reliable} where adversaries gain relative reputational advantage over time.
-The proposed protocols are highly scalable with increases in the client base, as the amount of measurements and related overheads remain constant for a desired estimation accuracy and number of network links, rather than growing proportionally to the amount of client traffic or the size of packets.
+We empirically evaluate the proposed protocols through simulations.
+Simulation offers the advantage of knowing the ground truth --- that is, which nodes are actually unreliable --- allowing us to directly assess how accurately our protocols approximate this ground truth.
+This level of validation is not possible in real-world deployments, where ground truth is inherently unavailable.
+Our results show that, given sufficient measurement samples, the node reliability estimation protocol produces accurate estimates of failure rates in scenarios where nodes are honest but unreliable.
+Furthermore, we demonstrate that malicious nodes attempting to reduce their neighbours’ reliability scores by selectively dropping packets incur a reliability penalty equivalent to the harm they inflict.
+This protects against “creeping death” attacks~\cite{dingledine2003reliable}, where adversaries selectively drop packets to gradually gain reputational advantage over honest nodes.
+Our protocols are highly scalable: the number of required measurements and the associated overheads remain \textit{constant} for a given estimation accuracy and network topology (specifically, number of links in the network), rather than growing with the overall volume of client traffic or with the packet size, as is the case with existing solutions.

-{\bf Paper organization.} We first introduce the problem statement in Sect.~\ref{sec:problem} by describing the system and threat models and the desired properties.
-In Sect.~\ref{sec:sampling-protocol} we describe the core elements of our scheme, including a protocol that estimates mixnet link reliability and the \textit{VRF-based routing} primitive that is a key building block of our solution.
-We show in Sect.~\ref{sec:reliability-estimation} how link reliability estimates can be further processed to compute reliability estimates for mix nodes, where we evaluate the accuracy of the proposed methods via simulations, as well as the overhead of a possible implementation.
-Finally, we review related work in Sect.~\ref{sec:related} and conclude in Sect.~\ref{sec:conclusion}.
+{\bf Paper organization.} Section~\ref{sec:problem} introduces the problem statement, including the system model, threat model, and desired properties.
+Section~\ref{sec:sampling-protocol} presents our proposed protocol: we first describe the estimation procedure for mixnet link reliability, then introduce the VRF-based routing primitive that underpins our approach, and finally explain how to compute reliability scores for mix nodes.
+Section~\ref{sec:empirical-evaluation} evaluates the accuracy of the proposed methods through simulations.
+Section~\ref{sec:related} discusses related work, and Section~\ref{sec:conclusion} concludes.